guillaumegtr/shopify-webdev-challenge/README.md

 ---

-## Features
+## Features 👌

-I decided to build this using React Typescript and Redux.
-This is the front-end framework that I have the most experience with.
+I decided to build the following project using React Typescript and Redux ⚛.
+This is the web front-end framework that I have the most experience with.

-Features I decide to implement for this challenge:
+**Simple and clean design is what I aimed for concerning UI/UX** 🧼

+#### Implemented features

+- Search OMDB and display the results (movies, series and episodes)

+- Add a movie from the search results to a nomination list

+- Nominations are saved in local storage

+- Remove a nomination from the list

+## Technical requirements 🎯

+- Search results should come from OMDB's API (free API key: http://www.omdbapi.com/apikey.aspx) ✔

+- Each search result should list at least its title, year of release and a button to nominate that film ✔

+- Updates to the search terms should update the result list ✔

+- Movies in search results can be added and removed from the nomination list ✔

+- If a search result has already been nominated, disable its nominate button ✔

+- Display a banner when the user has 5 nominations ✔

+## Extras done 🌟

+- Nomination list is saved when user leaves the page (browser's localStorage)

+- Animations for loading, adding/deleting a nomination and notification sound when doing so

+- Pretty view with extra details on nominated movies

+## To do

+- Shareable links